 • Weight: 1,095g (with battery and card)

-Widely available on the second-hand market, the Sony Cyber-shot RX10 III is a solid alternative if you liked the sound of the RX10 IV but felt it was a little out of your budget.
-It was originally priced at £1,249 / $1,499, and these days can be pretty consistently picked up at around the £850 / $850 mark.
-That’s a pretty significant discount for a premium superzoom camera – with a 24-600mm equivalent lens, the RX10 III offers the same focal range as its more expensive successor.
+Generally* available second-hand, the Sony Cyber-shot RX10 III is a solid alternative if you liked the look of the RX10 IV but it was out of your budget.
+It was originally priced at £1,249 / $1,499, and these days can generally be acquired for attractive prices second hand, given that it’s a premium superzoom camera – with a 24-600mm equivalent lens, the RX10 III offers the same focal range as its more expensive successor.

 The resolution is the same too – the main difference between the III and the IV is the stacked sensor on the IV, which enables fast readout speeds and all sorts of high-end features like 24fps with continuous autofocus.
 The III version can’t do that, though its burst tops out at a still-impressive 14fps.
 There’s also a 1/32,000sec shutter option, and the sensor captures an excellent level of detail.
 If you don’t need the super speeds of the RX10 IV, this is an excellent way to save yourself some cash.